mobizt/ReadyMail/README.md

 **Half Line-Break**

-Depending on server policy, some SMTP server may reject the Email sending when the Lf (line feed) was used for line break in the content instead of CrLf (Carriage return + Line feed).
+Depending on server policy, some SMTP server may reject the email sending when the Lf (line feed) was used for line break in the content instead of CrLf (Carriage return + Line feed).

 Then we recommend using CrLf instead of Lf in the content to avoid this issue.